-The triggers which mean you should perhaps step up to a private banking relationship by Dominic Gamble, former private banker and CEO and co-founder of findaWEALTHMANAGER.com.
+The triggers which mean you should perhaps step up to a private banking relationship.

 Private banks offer banking and investment services to wealthy individuals and families.
 These services include current accounts and lending, along with investment management and tax and wealth planning advice, in various combinations depending on the institution.